Higher quasi-categories vs higher Rezk spaces

 \begin{proof} The functor $J \to \Dn{0}$ is an equivalence of categories surjective on objects between preorders.
 The result thus follows from the above corollary. \end{proof}

 \begin{paragr} Consider $N_n(J)$ endowed with the two morphisms

-The presheaf $N_n(\Dn{0})$ is the terminal object of $\pref{\Theta_n}$ and $N_n(J)$ is thus endowed with a structure of interval.
+The presheaf $N_n(\Dn{0})$ is the terminal object of $\pref{\Theta_n}$ and $N_n(J)$ is thus endowed with the structure of an interval.
 It is immediate that this interval is separating.
 Moreover, by the above lemma, this interval is injective. \end{paragr}